 For persons subject to UK taxation, a conversion may constitute a disposal for the purposes of capital gains taxation, depending on the circumstances.
+Shareholders are advised to obtain independent tax advice if necessary, in their country of residence.

 The ACD may exercise its discretion to only allow conversions to occur on the date on which income distributions have been made in respect of the relevant Fund to ensure proper treatment of capital and income in accordance with the FCA Rules.